USB Security Dongle: Write-Protected Software Protection Dongle for Licensing and Secure Software Delivery

 View USB Flash Media Technical Datasheet

 The underlying media platform includes defined bill of materials (BOM), qualified controller selection, and validated manufacturing consistency to ensure predictable behavior across deployments.
+Unlike generic stock security dongles, NSD also gives software publishers the ability to choose from six body styles, dozens of colors, and free custom branding options.

 Questions About USB Security Dongles?